Kiwilab-xyz/FlipBot/README.md

 # FlipBot

-FlipBot is a comprehensive Telegram bot that provides a suite of features for managing various aspects of DeFi operations in the Chainflip ecosystem.
-It offers functionality for multi-chain wallet management, Chainflip account management, cross-chain messaging, and cross-chain swaps, utilizing the Chainflip SDK.
+FlipBot is a comprehensive Telegram bot that provides a suite of features for managing various aspects of DeFi operations in the Bitcoin ecosystem.
+It offers functionality for multi-chain wallet management, account management, cross-chain messaging, and cross-chain swaps, utilizing the Chainflip SDK.

 ## Features